gengstrand/clojure-news-feed/server/feed11/README.md

 # News feed microservice in Scala on Vert.x

 This version of the news feed service is written in Scala using the [Vert.x framework](https://vertx.io/blog/scala-is-here/).
 Another big difference between this implementation and the previous implementations is that this is designed in a style known as [reactive programming](https://www.reactivemanifesto.org/).
+I covered this microservice implementation in my blog on [Writing Reactive Microservices for the JVM](https://glennengstrand.info/software/architecture/microservice/vertx/play).

 ## Building